scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - By default, all non-required fields have default values in the constructor of the generated case classes.
 When setting `no_default_values_in_constructor` to `true` no default values will be generated for all fields.
+There is also a message-level `no_default_values_in_constructor` and field-level `no_default_value_in_constructor`.
+If the field-level setting is set, it overrides the message-level.
+If the message-level setting is set, it overrides the file-level setting.

 - Typically, enum values appear in UPPER_CASE in proto files, and ScalaPB generates case objects with exactly the same name in Scala.
 If you would like ScalaPB to transform the names into CamelCase, set `enum_value_naming` to `CAMEL_CASE`.